 Jeanette Miller, Co-PI, University of Delaware.
-Miller is Associate Director of the Delaware Environmental Institute, and will serve as lead of the education, outreach and diversity (EOD) thrusts of the project, and with Yolanda Williams-Bey will carry out the project’s diversity recruitment activities.
+Miller is Deputy Director of the Delaware Environmental Institute, and will serve as lead of the education, outreach and diversity (EOD) thrusts of the project, and with Dr. Sam Clem, Assistant Director of Delaware Environmental Institute, will carry out the project’s diversity recruitment activities.
 Miller has more than 20 years experience in large, interdisciplinary, multi-institutional projects in environmental and life science research and education.
 She has been EOD lead on Delaware’s NSF EPSCoR Track I projects since 2004, and has led EOD thrusts on two NIH INBRE projects.

 Yu-Ping Chin, Co-PI, University of Delaware, Dr, Chin is an aquatic chemist with expertise in the chemistry of dissolved organic carbon (DOC) and its role in reactions of environmental importance.
 He has experience with analytical methods used to characterize DOC ranging from spectroscopy and chromatography to mass spectrometry.
 He also has applied a number of electroanalytical methods toward understanding the interactions between DOC and redox active species.
 His research has studied DOM and redox species in diverse aquatic systems from wetlands to the Great Lakes and he has extensive experience with the collection and analysis of benthic porewaters that is capable of preserving its redox character.
 His role in the proposed study is the characterization of redox species both in situ and ex situ by voltammetry as well as the characterization of DOC and SOC composition using spectroscopy, mass spectrometry, and chromatography.
 He will mentor one graduate student for part of the project that will be responsible for these analyses.